ambitiousfew/goll/readme.md

 }
 ```

-These are applied to every request.
+These are applied as globals and used in every step in chain.

+`Timeout` is in seconds and is max time each step/request can take to the Ollama API before being closed.